Establishing Task Scaling Laws via Compute-Efficient Model Ladders

 \section{Abstract}

 We develop task scaling laws and model ladders to predict the \textbf{individual task performance} of pretrained language models (LMs) in the \textbf{overtrained setting}.
 Standard power laws for language modeling loss cannot accurately model task performance.
-Therefore, we leverage a two-step prediction approach: first use model and data size to predict a task-specific loss, and then use this task loss to predict task performance.
+Therefore, we leverage a two-step prediction approach: (1) use model and data size to predict an \textit{intermediate loss}, then (2) use it to predict task performance.
 We train a set of small-scale ``ladder'' models, collect data points to fit the parameterized functions of the two prediction steps, and make predictions for two target models: a 7B model trained to 4T tokens and a 13B model trained to 5T tokens.
 Training the ladder models only costs \textbf{1\% of the compute} used for the target models.
-On four multiple-choice tasks written in ranked classification format, we can predict the accuracy of both target models within 2 points of absolute error.
-We have higher prediction error on four other tasks (average absolute error 6.9) and find that these are often tasks with higher variance in task metrics.
-We also find that using less compute to train fewer ladder models tends to deteriorate predictions.
-Finally, we empirically show that our design choices and the two-step approach lead to superior performance in establishing scaling laws.
+On four multiple-choice tasks formatted as ranked classification, we can predict the accuracy of both target models within 2 points of absolute error.
+We find that tasks with higher prediction error also have higher variance in the metrics over model checkpoints.
+We also contrast multiple \textbf{design choices} for predicting accuracy, and present recommendations for extending our method to new models and tasks.